Milan-Jobanputra/Using-React-JS-with-Python-Flask/README.md

 Visit http://localhost:3000 in your browser, and you should see "React with Python" along with the message fetched from the Flask backend.

+This is a simple example, and in a real-world application, you would likely have more complex interactions, additional routes, state management, and possibly use a build tool like Webpack to bundle your frontend code.